 Although the sector is small, private healthcare in Malta is accessible and highly regarded.
 Private hospitals offer the benefit of shorter waiting times and superior facilities, though naturally at a higher price than public facilities.
 That said, private hospitals in Malta are more affordable than in other European countries and are particularly popular with British patients who want to avoid long NHS waiting lists.

 Every village in Malta has at least one pharmacy, but most have more.
-Pharmacies dispense medication and provide GP services, while some have on-site specialists during specified times.
+Pharmacies dispense medication and can provide basic medical advice for common ailments.
+Some pharmacies have on-site specialists during specified times.

 Most pharmacies are open from Monday to Friday from 8am or 9am to 6pm or 7pm, sometimes closing for a few hours around midday.
 On Saturdays, pharmacy hours are from 8am or 9am to 12pm.
 On Sundays and public holidays, pharmacies operate on a rotating schedule.